optimamodel/Nutrition/LOCALIZATION.md

 Some strings also appear in the databook, such as program names or population names.
 These need to be localized in the databook templates as well as in the code, because the databooks are not generated programatically.
 The workflow for generating translated databooks is to start with a complete English template.
 Then, an Excel file containing translations is created.

-English strings that will be translated are contained in `translations.txt`.
-Running `csv_to_po.py` reads `translations.txt` and adds `.po` files to subdirectories within the input folder.
+English strings that will be translated are contained in `inputs/translations.txt`.
+Running `inputs/update_databook_catalogs.py` reads `translations.txt` and adds/updates `.po` files to subdirectories within the input folder.
 These `po` files can be edited to perform the translations. `translate.py` will then  produce translated databooks.

 The reference files are in `inputs/en`.
 Remaining files are automatically generated using `translate.py`.
 This script does the following for each file in `en`:

 - Copy file to locale folder e.g. `fr`
-- Finds and replaces all strings matched in `translations.csv`.
+- Finds and replaces all strings matched in `translations.txt`.
 Strings are matched against cell contents in their entirity.
-Note that this means that cell values contained inside formulas e.g., `=IF(...,"foo")` will not match `"foo"` in `translations.csv`.
+Note that this means that cell values contained inside formulas e.g., `=IF(...,"foo")` will not match `"foo"` in `translations.txt`.
 This is required so that named cells e.g. `=start_year` do not become `=start_Année` and therefore break formalas.
 However, it may be necessary to change parts of the databook to move hardcoded strings to separate cells that are then referenced.

-Therefore, `translate.py` generated translated versions of the `en` files.
+In this way, `translate.py` produces translated versions of all of the `en` files.
 To preserve the files as precisely as possible, the translation is carried out by remote-controlling Microsoft Excel.
 Therefore, **this script can only be run on a Windows machine with Microsoft Excel installed**.

-For strings that appear in both the databook and in the code, the translations in the `.po` files are automatically populated if the message ID matches the string in the source locale column.
-Consider the example of `12-24 months` which appears in both the databook and in the code.
+For strings that appear in both the databook and in the code, it is essential that the same translations are used for both the databook and the code.
+Since the Excel files are translated using the `.po` files in the `inputs` folder, these same translations should be set in the other locale files.
+This is handled by the `sync_backend_po.py` script, which reads `translations.txt` and, for each English string in that file, if it is contained in a backend or frontend `.po` file, the translations are overwritten with the translation from the databook `.po` files.

+The procedure for translating a string that appears in the databook and code is as follows - consider the example of `12-24 months` which appears in both the databook and in the code.
 The workflow to translate this string is

 1. Wrap the string in a translation function in the code i.e. `_('12-24 months)`
-2. Extract messages and update the catalog so that the message id `12-24 months` appears in the `.po` files
+2. Extract messages and update the catalog so that the message id `12-24 months` appears in the backend `.po` files
-3. Add the translation for `12-24 months` to `translations.xlsx`
+3. Add the translation for `12-24 months` to `translations.txt`
+4. Run `update_databook_catalogs.py` which
 4. Run `translate.py` which will do two things - it will generate translated databooks including the new string, and it will also overwrite the translation for `12-24 months` in the `.po` files
 5. Compile the catalog and commit all files

-## Localization (Vue)
+## Frontend localization (Vue)

 Strings that are specific to the frontend (e.g., the text that appears on a button) appear in `.vue` files.
 To add translations for these strings: